selectallraghav/scheduling-agent/README.md

 ## How It Works

+1. **List Candidates**: Use natural language commands like "show me candidates" or "list 10 candidates"
-1. **Select a Candidate**: Choose from the list of synthetic candidates in the sidebar
+2. **Select a Candidate**: Choose a candidate by name or number from the list
-2. **Configure Meeting**: Set meeting type, duration, date window, and business hours
+3. **Configure Meeting**: Set meeting type, duration, date range, and business hours via chat
-3. **View Availability**: See busy slots for the selected manager
-4. **Generate Proposals**: Click "Generate Meeting Proposals" to find optimal meeting slots
+4. **Generate Proposals**: Ask the chatbot to "generate proposals" or "find meeting times"
+5. **Book Meeting**: Select a time slot by saying "option 2" or "book option 3"
-5. **Send Test Invites**: Click "Send Test Invites" to simulate sending email invitations
+6. **Send Invites**: Confirm booking to simulate sending email invitations

 ## Key Components